Skip to main content

 You don’t need to hire a CISO or deploy a $200,000 platform to improve your code security.
 A practical approach:

-Step 1: Audit your critical code.
+Start with your critical code.
 Identify the modules that handle authentication, payments, personal data, and authorization logic.
-Start there.
+These are where the highest-impact vulnerabilities hide.

-Step 3: Establish the process.
-Define who reviews findings, how they’re prioritized, and what the fix SLA is by severity.
+Once you’re seeing results, establish the process around it: who reviews findings, how they’re prioritized, and what the fix SLA is by severity.

 If your company is in the process of modernizing legacy systems, this is the ideal moment to bake AI-powered security analysis into the new architecture from the design phase.